HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 If you wish to use pre-1.27 characters, you must download and run two programs:
 -- Freelancer Save Manipulator by M0tah, included in 88 Flak - simply open up the "88 Flak v127" mod folder (open up Freelancer Mod Manager and go to Tools > Open Mods Folder) and run FLSM.exe - once this is open, click "Choose New Operation File" and load in the "FLSM Updates.flm" script.
--- Freelancer Save Converter by Accushot, downloaded at http://forums.seriouszone.com/showthread.php?t=51200, or http://the-starport.net/index.php?option=com_tempdl&l=F (search for "freelancersaveconverter.msi") - after downloading this, simply run it and load in the "FLSC Updates.ops" script.
+-- Freelancer Save Converter by Accushot, downloaded at http://forums.seriouszone.com/showthread.php?t=51200, or http://www.memes.no/88flak/downloads/FreelancerSaveConverter.zip - after downloading this, simply run it and load in the "FLSC Updates.ops" script.
 (I apologize for having to utilize two programs for character updates, and eventually these script operations will all be covered under Freelancer Save Manipulator by M0tah, allowing for easier charfile updates; just bear with us in the meantime, thanks)

 After these scripts are run, please ensure the following: